Gary Kordan: Career

 In front of the camera, Kordan produced and hosted two public access shows on Manhattan Neighborhood Network, both resulting in a cult following, co-hosted Treasures In Your Home, a nightly live eBay style talk show that very often surpassed Late Night with David Letterman in many markets, and in 2000 was the red carpet arrivals host for the first 'X-Men' film on Ellis Island.

 Kordan's life in art and comedy began at a very early age, drawing portraits and caricatures of everyone he knew and working as a doorman at the legendary Catch A Rising Star comedy club.
 He went on to study Fine Arts and Illustration at School of Visual Arts in New York City, and during his junior year landed full-time job working for Joan Rivers on her daytime talk show, CBS's The Joan Rivers Show.
 It was there, and because of Joan's encouragement, Gary began his career in the art department.

 Gary is a member of the Art Directors Guild Local 800, a Daytime Emmy Judge, a member of the Television Academy Peer Group Executive Committee, Moderator of the first ever Television Academy Peer Circle Program, appeared on numerous Comic-Con and WonderCon panels and resides in Los Angeles with his photographer wife, Justine Ungaro.
 Together they owned 'Muse, Studio City', a creative home to photo, film and music video shoots, commercials, retail pop-ups, fundraisers and too many parties to count.
 Notable events included intimate concerts by Lisa Loeb, Letters To Cleo, Steve Kilby (The Church), Amanda Kramer (The Psychedelic Furs), Lou Barlow (Dinosaur Jr, Sebadoh), Tommy Stinson (The Replacements), Campfire Cassettes, Kay Hanley (Letters To Cleo), 'Rex Manning Day' featuring bands and actors from the film 'Empire Records', Olivia Sanabia (Just Add Magic), Alex Wassabi, David Poe, Joey Santiago (Pixies) and Danny Zucker & Timothy Simons (Veep) reading 'Trump Tweets'.

 Fundraisers at 'Muse, Studio City' raised money for the Hurricane Harvey Relief, the Puerto Rico Hurricane, Music Cares, Cookies For Kids Cancer and Valley Community Fundraisers among many others.
 Classes offered included Calligraphy, Hair Braiding, Loom Weaving, The Art of Paper Flowers, and Watercolor Lettering.

 In 2022, Justine and Gary moved 'Muse, Studio City' from its Ventura Blvd. location and launched three photo and film studios with stylish standing sets, including a storefront/ event space in Los Angeles all under the new name 'StuSpaceLA'.

 Awards

 In 2015, Kordan was nominated for an Art Directors Guild Award for his work on Key & Peele.
 In 2016, he was nominated once again for Key & Peele and won.
-In 2016 Kordan was nominated for an Emmy Award for his work on the final season of Key & Peele.
-Most recently, Gary was nominated for a 2022 Emmy Award for The Barbarian and the Troll for Outstanding Art Direction.
+In 2016 Kordan was nominated for an Emmy Award for his work on the final season of Key & Peele in addition to winning a Peabody Award.
+Gary was nominated for a 2022 Emmy Award for The Barbarian and the Troll for Outstanding Art Direction and most was most recently nominated for an Art Directors Guild Award and won a Webby Award for the Hulu stand-up special Atsuko Okatsuka: Father.